YakShavingAsAService/Federal-website-crawling-howto/README.md

   </property>
  </bean>
 ```
+That's it for my configuration changes.

 ### Running a crawl

 I ran my job nights and weekends, where the impact on the CDC's webservers would be minimal.
+You can use pause/unpause to control this.
+Also, Heritrix has a handy checkpointing feature.
+This allows you to preserve mid-crawl state, terminate the crawl, then re-launch with the saved state.
+You can read about it here: https://github.com/internetarchive/heritrix3/wiki/Checkpointing.

 I got hung up trying to add seeds mid-crawl according to this doc: https://github.com/internetarchive/heritrix3/wiki/Adding-URIs-mid-crawl.
-But I somehow missed that important first line, which notes that this is only relevant for a version of Heritrix that I'm not running.
-I got some advice about how to do this in Heritrix 3.5 in the issue tracker at https://github.com/internetarchive/heritrix3/issues/635, but haven't tried it.
+But I somehow missed that very important first line, the one that notes that this is only relevant for a version of Heritrix that I'm not running.
+I got some advice about how to do this in Heritrix 3.5 in the issue tracker at https://github.com/internetarchive/heritrix3/issues/635, but haven't tried it yet.

-TODO: CHECKPOINTING

 ### My real world statistics (so far)

-I started with about 46,000 URLs from the CDC's sitemap; these are my seeds for the crawl.
-As I said, I'm adding in links from those seed files that are (1) a single hop off a see file, and that (2) leads to an endpoint in cdc.gov, fda.gov, or nih.gov.
-That comes to about 150,000 additional URLs.
-However, that's an upper bound: I didn't filter out links that are in the inital seeds list, and I didn't filter out multiple links that point to the same endpoint.
-TODO: INVALID PROTOCOLS

-Over 12 hours, I have crawled slightly under 10,000 URLs.
-The compressed warc files are tiny (76M), but at this point it is only crawling easily-compressed HTML files.
-As it finishes the seeds and starts following links to non-HTML content, I expect this number to get a *lot* larger.

-Before I ran my real crawl, I did a mini-crawl of 5% of my seeds to get a feel for how much disk I was going to consume for the entire job.
-My back-of-the-envelope says it will be well under 2TB, and maybe under 1TB.
+In my current configuration, I crawl about 10,000 URLs in 12 hours.
+This generates a compressed warc file of around 350 MB.
+Keep in mind this number is dependent on the type of content you're crawling.
+I'm collecting many HTML files, which compress nicely.
+Other content might run slower and take up more disk.
+I suggest running a test mini-crawl of your seeds and extrapolating your resource needs from there.

 ### Examining warc files